 Analyzing American Airlines Group's Unusual Options Activity

-Shares of American Airlines Group (NASDAQ:AAL) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $21.29.
+American Airlines Group (NASDAQ:AAL) shares experienced unusual options activity on Thursday.
+The stock price moved up to $20.52 following the option alert.

 Understanding Sentiment